The Netherlands

 The remaining proportion of VC investment would go into emerging startup ecosystems located in the North and East of The Netherlands including the likes of Groningen and Zwolle.

-The provinces of North Holland, Utrecht and North Brabant raise the highest VC investment on a per capita basis.
+The provinces of North Holland, Groningen and North Brabant raised the highest VC investment on a per capita basis in 2024.

 Leading early stage investment hubs